Ask an Expert: Evolving Healthcare Solutions for the Road Ahead

 The supply chain is changing quickly and constantly.
 So too must healthcare solutions.
 Find time each day to anticipate and plan for the things you can control.

-Stay close to your customers, informing them of critical changes in your network.
+Stay close to your patients and customers, informing them of critical changes in your network.
 Don’t hesitate sharing bad news as well as good news.
 It’s been my experience that everyone wants to be comfortable and engaged in the changing climate.
-Transparency is one of the pillars of solid relationship.
+Transparency is one of the pillars of a solid relationship.

 Any final thoughts to share with our healthcare customers?